GPla/AndroidBluetoothLibrary/README.md

 ## Extension

-Added bluetooth server socket.
-On scan start a new server socket is opened and the device is discoverable.
+BluetoothClassicExtendedService extends the classic service with the following features:

+- Opens bluetooth server socket to accept connections.
+- Makes devices discoverable

 ## Use